reviewboard/reviewboard/docs/manual/users/reviews/approving-changes.rst

 You might want to add a bit more to your review along with your "Ship It!".
 Maybe you want to give some praise for an awesome change.
-You can do this by opening the Review Dialog and clicking the :guilabel:`Ship It!` checkbox.
+You can do this by opening the review dialog and clicking the :guilabel:`Ship It!` checkbox.

 .. image:: review-dialog-shipit.png